Lake-of-the-Woods-Humber-College-2021/Lake-of-the-Humber/README.md

 ### CRUD 8: Staff Infromation (Choo)
 #### Description
 -  A list of staff information will be displayed when user click on the "staff Information" link on the website.
--  Public user allowed to view and do basic search functionality
+-  Public user allowed to view and read the list but not able to do Add, Update and Delete operation.
+-  Public user able to read more details about staff's working department after click on " Name Link"[Details] on image card
 -  Admin user will be able to do CRUD oepration for staff Information.

 #### What's Next
-- Add images , pagination
 - when user clicked on the image, it will show more information bout the doctor (like image Card)
 - Add search functionality to filter the list based on user's selection.
+- Design views based on whether user is admin or non-admin.

 #### Files
 Controllers -> StaffInfoController.cs, StaffInfoDataController.cs